uwcms/FinalStateAnalysis/docs/source/troubleshooting.rst

 Troubleshooting
 ===============

-A summary of frequently encountered errors and there solutions.
+A summary of frequently encountered errors and their solutions.

 General CMSSW problems
 ----------------------